-Zach Heiden is the Legal Director at the ACLU of Maine.
+Zach Heiden is the Chief Counsel at the ACLU of Maine.
 He has litigated cases to defend the civil rights and civil liberties of artists, immigrants, journalists, pregnant women, prisoners, protesters, religious minorities, students, and whistleblowers.
 Zach has been recognized as “rising star” in New England Super Lawyer magazine, which called him “a hero to beer drinkers everywhere” for his challenge to censorship of alcoholic beverage label illustrations.

 In addition to litigation, Zach frequently testifies before committees of the Maine Legislature.
 In 2008, he served as a member of the Maine Judicial Branch Indigent Legal Services Commission, which helped restructure the delivery of constitutionally-mandated legal representation to indigent individuals.
 Zach has also served on the Judicial Branch Taskforce on Electronic Court Records Access and the Judicial Branch Advisory Committee on Fees.
 In 2012, Zach served on the Executive Committee of Mainers United for Marriage, the statewide campaign to win marriage equality.
 Zach has served as an adjunct professor at the University of Maine School of Law, where he taught constitutional law.